jianqing77/Peak-Mobile-App/README.md

   - Passcode Login
     - Users need to unlock the app with their custom passcode
   - Quick Add
-    - Users can quickly add a transaction record without unlocking the app.
+    - Users can quickly add a transaction record without unlocking the app

 - Home Page
   - Personalized Greeting Message